sathiyaanbu/React_ContactList/README.md

 # React_ContactList
  This is the simple contact manager app where you can Add, Edit/update, Delete contact details.
-I used only React without redux.
+I used only React/webpack4/Bootstrap4 without redux.
 The same app using redux will be in the another repository.
 I'll update soon.

 # Quick Start